Octops/agones-event-broadcaster/README.md

 Requirements:
 - Service Account Credentials with `PubSub Editor` role assigned to it.
 Required for checking if topic exists before publishing.
 - Topics created beforehand.
 Use those topics when creating the broker config.
-- Environment variable `PUBSUB_CREDENTIALS`: Json key file path
+- Environment variable `PUBSUB_CREDENTIALS`: Json key file path (if running outside of the cluster)

 ***Creating the broker***